Allizwel007/AngularJs_learning/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Unzip the HBuilder.
-Open the project in dist file in the HBuilder.
-Run the HBuilder.

 ## Running unit tests